Skip to content

 ]

-Locking and Syncing We have already seen that the uv lock command locks the dependencies in the pyproject.toml file to a separate file called uv.lock.
+We have already seen that the uv lock command locks the dependencies in the pyproject.toml file to a separate file called uv.lock.
 This file is used by the uv sync command to synchronize the dependencies in the pyproject.toml file with the ones in the uv.lock file.
 It helps to new developers to have a consistent, synchronized setup.

 So, a new developer just does: